The Smile You Send Out Returns to You

 The Smile You Send Out Returns to You is the second studio album by Scottish experimental folk band Constant Follower, led by Stephen McAll.
-It was released on 28 February 2025 by Last Night From Glasgow.
+It was released on 28 February 2025 by Last Night from Glasgow.
 The album entered several UK charts, including No. 14 on the Official Albums Sales Chart, No. 10 on the Official Vinyl Albums Chart, No. 6 on the Official Independent Albums Chart, No. 1 on the Official Independent Album Breakers Chart, No. 2 in Scotland, and No. 3 on the Official Folk Albums Chart in March 2025.
-It was longlisted for the 2025 Scottish Album of the Year Award.

 Background and recording

 Recording took place at McAll's Hum of Gold studio in Stirling.
-Mixing and co-production were carried out by Dan Duszynski of Sub Pop band Loma at Dandy Sounds in Dripping Springs, Texas.
+Mixing and co-production were carried out by Dan Duszynski of Sub Pop records band Loma at Dandy Sounds in Dripping Springs, Texas.
 Mastering was by Carl Saff in Chicago.

 Composition and themes

-Coverage describes a song cycle concerned with recovery, mental health, addiction and sobriety, parenthood and care, set to restrained arrangements with Slowcore adjacency.
+Coverage describes a song cycle concerned with recovery, mental health, addiction and sobriety, and parenthood and care, set to restrained arrangements with slowcore adjacency.